azdavis/azdavis.net/posts/en/coffee-shop-analogy.md

 ## Senior (L3)

-At this level, an engineer begins to manage entire projects.
-The projects often are of such large scope that multiple engineers work on them.
+At this level, an engineer begins to think more on the level of the entire team, rather than one specific project.
+Projects often are of such large scope that multiple engineers work on them.
 Thus, a senior engineer's responsibilities often take on more of a managerial flavor.

 In the analogy, this is like managing an entire coffee shop: